chris-wood/chris-wood.github.io/_drafts/kolmogorov.md

 way to get started.
 Recently there was a paper published entitled, "PCG: A Family of Simple Fast Space-Efficient Statistically Good
 Algorithms for Random Number Generation" [7].
 The accompanying website [8] has a lot of great information about related random number generators.
-I hope to read through this paper soon to catch myself up with the state of the art.
+I hope to read through this paper soon to catch up with the state of the art.

 # References